sideswap-io/sideswap_rust/sideswap_manager/README.md

 - `script_variant`: either `wpkh` (native segwit) or `shwpkh` (nested segwit).
 - `[ws_server].listen_on`: IP and port on which the manager will open its WebSocket server.

+See [Settings](https://sideswap.io/docs/rust/sideswap_manager/struct.Settings.html) API reference for details.

+Fields can be set using environment variables.
+For example, to set the mnemonic, use the `APP_MNEMONIC` environment variable.
+In this case, the mnemonic can be removed from the config.

+Using different mnemonic/script variants with the same working directory is not supported.
+The program stores the current wallet ID in the DB in the working directory and checks it on startup.

 When started, the manager creates a format file in the work directory.
 Edit `log_config.toml` if you want to adjust the logging.
 For example, to redirect output to stdout instead of a file, change the `[root]` section: